brain-bzh/PEFSL/README.md

     - Sometimes there is a bug with memory allocation (an error is raised).
 We are investigating it.
 For now if it happens, just reset the PYNQ.
     - In the PYNQ, always launch the scripts while beeing authentify as root
     - Somethimes PYNQ need to be reset between executions of the program in order to use the hdmi
-    - when launching the model, if the tarch used when compiling the model does not correspond to the accelerator, the scripts fail silently.
+    - When launching the model, if the tarch used when compiling the model does not correspond to the accelerator, the scripts fail silently.
-    - the class id must be sequentialy set (first the 0, then 1, ect...)
+    - The class id must be sequentialy set (first the 0, then 1, ect...) on the computer
-    - Should be at least enough elements to form queries + n_shots for the evaluation
-    - the current implementation of knn expect an even number of samples for every class